procoder-io/offer-trader/README.md

 # Offer Trader
-This is practical project of lesson [http://procoder.io/lessons/ruby-on-rails-transactions] that describes Ruby on Rails transaction management.
+This is practical project of lesson [http://procoder.io/lessons/ruby-on-rails-transactions] for practice Ruby on Rails transaction management.

-This is application for making deals between sellers and buyers.
+The idea of that application for making deals between sellers and buyers.
 Our main goal here is to implement bootstrapped methods in the right way.

+Disclaimer: in that application we're focused mostly on transactions and for simplicity reasons just skips some best practices not related to that topic.

 ## Prerequisites
 * Ruby 2.2.x or greater